For two years, I worked part-time. Whenever someone learned this, their first question for me was always, “How old are your kids?”

-Not only are college educated people in the United States working more, but we are also doing more outside of work than ever before.
+Not only are college-educated people in the United States working more, but we are also doing more outside of work than ever before.
 According to Brigid Schulte, in her book “Overwhelm: Work, Love, and Play, When No One Has the Time,” our busyness goes beyond work.
-In our lives, we’re constantly “toggling between work, family, housework, and other obligations,” and we constantly feel behind on everything.
+We’re constantly “toggling between work, family, housework, and other obligations,” and we constantly feel behind on everything.

 Why We are So Busy

 There are many reasons why we feel like we need to stay busy.